bengkel-linux/stupidly-simple-calculator/README.md

 # Stupidly Simple Calculator

-A simple python program to do basic calcuation from cli !!
+A simple python program to do basic calcuation from cli and gui using Tkinter module!

 #### Overview ####
 The program prompts for user entry asking for the type of calculation they would want to execute.
 A menu will be verbosed for user to freely choose.
 From there individual instructions such as "Enter 1st no to add" is carried out for the user.
 A statement based input feature has been implemented on main.
+The GUI calculator is simply just a standard calculator having the same included arithmetics as the cli.

 ## Features

 Currently planned features:

+* GUI interface using Tkinter Python 3.7
 * Basic Arithmetics
 * Integer Arithmetics
 * Statement based input